 Eligibility to receive a voucher is based on your adjusted income indicated on the Tenant Certification in effect on the date of loan prepayment.
-Only these to be adjusted income indicated on the Tenant Certification in effect on the date of loan prepayment.
+Only the case of loan prepayment. the date of loan prepayment.
 Only those tenants who are low-income are eligible to receive a voucher.
 "Low-income" is defined as an annual adjusted income at or below 80% of median family income.